sinanugur/cellsnake/README.md

 # cellsnake

-A command line tool for scalable single cell analysis
+A command line tool for easy and scalable single cell analysis

 Installation
 ------------